-Management have used judgement when evaluating any indicators of potential impairment of the Group's noncurrent assets (including property, plant and equipment, intangibles and goodwill), or, when testing for impairment as at 31 December 2014 as required.
+Management have used judgement when evaluating any indicators of potential impairment of the Group's noncurrent assets (including property, plant and equipment, intangibles and goodwill), or, when testing for impairment as at 31 December 2015 as required.

-Management have determined that there are two cash-generating units ("CGU") within the Group: OAO "UAZ" and OAO "ZMZ".
+Management have determined that there are two cash-generating units ("CGU") within the Group: PAO "UAZ" and PAO "ZMZ".

-During the year 2014 there was a slowdown of 10% in the Russian automotive market.
-The total market sales amounted to 2.5 mln. units.
-The slowdown was driven mostly by macroeconomic factors, such as an increase in interest rates together with negative changes in foreign currency exchange rates escalated at the end of the year.
+During the year 2015 there was a slowdown of 36% in the Russian automotive market.
+The total market sales amounted to 1.6 mln. units.
+The slowdown was driven mostly by macroeconomic factors, such as an increase in interest rates together with negative changes in foreign currency exchange rates escalated at the end of the year and the growth rate of car prices passed ahead the decline in real disposable income.